It is time for us to recognize that what is going on is a crisis of confidence, some of it short-term, the rest longer-term, writes Jack Mintz.

 Our political leaders should be working to instil confidence that Canada will handle any global or domestic problems.
 We did this in 2008 with the global financial crisis.
 We can do it again.
 But actions will talk louder than speeches or photo ops.

-Jack M. Mintz is an MLI Senior Fellow and the President’s Fellow at the University of Calgary’s School of Public Policy.
+Jack M. Mintz is the President’s Fellow at the University of Calgary’s School of Public Policy and is a Distinguished Fellow at the Macdonald-Laurier Institute.